ecresp1el/organoid-roi-tool/simple_projection_tool/ihc_analyses/README.md

 - Once an analysis is complete you can hand off to cell segmentation tools via ``prepare_for_cellprofiler_cellpose.py``, which consumes the manifest tables and exports the 16-bit TIFFs grouped by analysis/channel/group.
+- Remind end users to verify that the shared drive (e.g. ``/Volumes/Manny4TBUM``) is mounted before running a pipeline; otherwise the helper will skip channels because the base path is missing.